robertbraeutigam/scan/README.md

 for a MAC address for a given IP.

-It is possible that devices will be available through non-static IP addresses, for example through WiFi with DHCP.
+It is possible that devices will be available through non-static IP addresses, for example through WiFi with DHCP or even random link-local addresses.
 For this reason a device should attempt an address resolution every time before establishing a TCP/IP connection.
 The device may use cached values of already resolved TCP/IP addresses, it must however fall back on a resolution process if connection can not be established with cached value.